edap/examplesOfxMaxim/README.md

 openFrameworks apps that use [Maximilian](https://github.com/micknoise/Maximilian) Mick Grierson.
 WIP

+In order to run these example, download [Maximilian](https://github.com/micknoise/Maximilian), copy the folder `ofxMaxim` in your `addons` folder.
+You do not need the rest of the files contained in Maximilian, but just that `ofxMaxim` folder.

 ![example](maxim.gif)

 * 01-Sine -> Your first oscillator.
 How to generate a sine wave using ofxMaxiOsc.